wliverno/pymsmt/README.md

 and step 3 charge fitting restraints have been added for DNA as well, making the default method (3b)  match those used for parmBSC0 and parmBSC1 force field development:

 > 3a - Allows all the charges of the atoms in the ligating residues to change without restrictions (_unmodified_)
+>
 > 3b - Restrains the charges of the phosphate and sugar atoms to force field values (default)
+>
 > 3c - Restrains the charges of the phosphate backbone atoms to force field values
+>
 > 3d - Restrains the charges of the phosphorus only

+## Additional Files
+The files for the modified parmBSC1 force field used for testing this work are included the *mmDNA/* directory.
+All data files used for the manuscript are included in the *paper_files/* directory.